vivekguthikonda/-/_posts/2020-03-04-Movie-Plot-Synopsis-Tagging.md

 ![dup_1]({{ "/assets/img/mpst/duplicate1.jpg" | relative_url}})

-The Titles appeared to same but the plot and tags are different.
+The titles appeared to be same but the plot and tags are different.
 So its time to check plot synopsis duplication.

 ![dup_2]({{ "/assets/img/mpst/duplicate2.jpg" | relative_url}})